Dongfang777/EE800/README.md

 The purpose of 'Merge into Total Data Set' is to attach labels to each category.
 That's the output category, 24 categories, 0 to 23.
 Since we are using the 5 category as an example, our category labels are 0 to 4.

-‘vgg’is the vgg11 constructuion I used for the project.
+‘vgg’ is the vgg11 constructuion I used for the project.

 'main1' is the program that does not reduce the number of parameters, and the classification accuracy is about 80% or more.